South Coast Travel Guide

 Solheimajokull Glacier

 Solheimajokull is a striking glacier tongue extending from the Myrdalsjokull Glacier.
-While natural ice caves are typically only accessible in winter, glacier hiking is available year-round.
-Glacier hiking tours let you walk across ancient ice, explore crevasses, and marvel at otherworldly formations.
+It's one of the most popular locations in Iceland for glacier hiking tours.
+You'll be able to walk across ancient ice, explore crevasses, and marvel at otherworldly formations on experiences like this popular Solheimajokull tour.

 Reynisfjara Black Sand Beach & Reynisdrangar Sea Stacks